 Sedentary lifestyles are more common nowadays than they ever were before.
 Contemporary conveniences remove a large portion of physical work from daily life, which is why we must now reincorporate activities such as resistance training and endurance exercises into our routines.
 Humans are hardwired to burn energy, use muscle, and move frequently, and the better we are able to do this, the better condition our bodies will be in as we age.

 Every person is different, from muscle fiber types to metabolic tendencies and capacities, and even response to training.
 Thus, the most important factor in any exercise regimen is creating a personalized approach.
 If someone enjoys activities such as yoga, for instance, this can serve as a good starting point for developing an individualized routine.

 Every mobile person with a BMI under 30 can become an athlete.
 Individuals can benefit most from pursuing a sport they enjoy, as it presents the greatest likelihood of long-term compliance.
 The sport can either be a sport the participant played in the past or an entirely new one with which they have developed an interest.
 By choosing an activity they are fond of, participants will understand that training has more context than weight loss alone.
 Goals such as becoming stronger, completing new milestones such as races or events, and refining or developing skills can be integrated into any fitness program to support long-term success.

-The answer to this question varies widely.
+The answer for the best weight loss exercise varies widely.
 It depends on a few critical factors, including caloric intake and the type of activity being performed.
 The American College of Sports Medicine (ACSM) recommends a minimum of 150 minutes per week of moderate-intensity physical activity in overweight or obese individuals to support weight loss.
 To simply maintain and prevent weight gain, it is shown that most individuals need between 150 and 250 minutes of moderate activity each week.
-For long-term weight loss, 200 to 300 minutes of exercise are recommended .
+For long-term weight loss, 200 to 300 minutes of exercise are recommended.